 The following video shows you how to add widgets to pages of a view:

 Create reports that allow users to view collected and transformed data in the reports widget.
 For more information, see Reports.

 While each group has a default view assigned to it, if other views have been created and shared with those groups (or potentially individual users), they can be accessed as well.

 To access another view

 Chart widgets display collected data graphically.
-HPE Consumption Analytics Portal provides several chart formats, but most charts share an underlying method for displaying data.
-HPE Consumption Analytics Portal includes the following chart widgets:
+HPE Consumption Analytics platform provides several chart formats, but most charts share an underlying method for displaying data.
+HPE Consumption Analytics platform includes the following chart widgets:

 |Breakdown Donut Chart||

 Displays data in a ring, with segments of the ring sized for the category of data they represent.

 |Breakdown Pie Chart||

 Displays data as a pie, with slices sized for the category of data they represent.